 25. Sun & surf at Costa de Caparica

-While most tourists go to Carcavelos beach, as it has a direct train connection, I prefer the resort town of Caparica that’s just a stone’s throw from Lisbon.
+While most tourists go to Carcavelos Beach, as it has a direct train connection, I prefer the resort town of Caparica, which is just a stone’s throw from the old city of Lisbon.
 The town itself is not so noteworthy, but the beach is far more spacious and lined with dunes and cliffs.

 Costa de Caparica is also a great surf spot.
 There are loads of beginner classes available if you just want to spend an afternoon in the water learning to surf.

 To get to Caparica is easier than you might think.
-If you’re already in the center of Lisbon, you can take the ferry from Cais do Sodre station in Lisbon to Cacilhas.
-Take the TST 135 bus (faster) or TST 124 bus (a bit slower).
-You can also take direct buses that go across the bridge, such as TST 161 or TST 153, from outside Alcantara Terra station.
+If you’re already in the center of Lisbon, you can take the ferry from Cais do Sodre station in Lisbon to Cacilhas, on the other side of the river.
+Then take the 3011 or 3022 bus.
+As of 2023, there is also a bus going straight from Cais do Sodré station to Caparica, the 3708, which takes about 70 minutes.

 26. Explore Marvila, Lisbon’s brewery district

-They keep saying Marvila is ‘up and coming’ and that it’s soon going to be the coolest new neighborhood of Lisbon.
+They keep saying Marvila is ‘up and coming’ and that it’s soon going to be the coolest new neighborhood in Lisbon.
 This does seem to be happening, albeit quite slowly.
-It’s a cool area to have a wander, as several craft breweries opened in some of the former warehouses, a co-working space has set up shop, and the Braço de Prata Factory has cool parties and events going on.
+It’s a cool area to have a wander, as several craft breweries opened in some of the former warehouses, and a co-working space has set up shop.

 Be sure to try the local craft beers with the 5-beer taster menu at Dois Corvos’ tap room, check out MUSA’s tap room, and keep an eye out for the beautifully decorated That Place That Does Not Exist restaurant.